 - occasional noticeable heartbeats (palpitations), chest pain, breathlessness, or dizziness

-These symptoms can occur at any time, but are sometimes triggered by something such as a high temperature (fever), drinking lots of alcohol, or dehydration.
+You can get symptoms at any time, but they are sometimes triggered by something such as a high temperature, drinking lots of alcohol, or dehydration.

-Symptoms typically first appear at around 30-40 years of age, but they can occur at any age.
+Symptoms often first appear during adulthood, but they can happen at any age.
 They're more common in men than women or children.

 When to get medical advice